UmSenhorQualquer/taiga-reports/README.md

 # Taiga reports

 The generates reports for taiga.io:
-- General developers team stats.
+- Generats stats for developers individually or for a team:
+	- Number of stories per tag.
+	- Total points per tag.
+	- Number of stories per story status.
+	- Total points per story status.
 - Workload for the next days for each user.
 - Stories with no assigned users.
-- Progression graphs for each user, for each priority type and stories status.
+- Progression graphs by tags and stories status.

+## Examples

-## Workload prediction for the next days
+### Workload for the next days

 ![Prediction example](graphs/workload_for_the_next_days.png?raw=true "Screen")

-## Stats example
+### Stats example

 ```bash
 ==========================================================